Several scenes shot for Star Trek: The Motion Picture never made it into the theatrical release of the film.

 There were three versions of the movie’s ending.
 First, the one that’s in the film.
 Second, one in which Spock has the final line: “A most logical choice, captain,” responding to Kirk’s course heading of “Out there… that way.”
 Third is a take in which Spock jokes about his need to remain on the Enterprise in order to protect the ship from its erratic, human crew.

-Adapted from Allan Asherman, “The Unseen Star Trek (Part II — Star Trek: The Motion Picture),” Star Blazers Magazine
+Text adapted from Allan Asherman, “The Unseen Star Trek (Part II — Star Trek: The Motion Picture),” Star Blazers Magazine